CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Introduction

 \section{Introduction}

-In recent years, the rapid development of 3D generation technologies \cite{lai2025hunyuan3d, xu2024instantmesh, li2024craftsman3d, siddiqui2024meta} has enabled the creation of high-quality 3D content directly from text prompts or images using diffusion-based generative models.
-These advances have significantly accelerated downstream applications in augmented and virtual reality (AR/VR) \cite{thi2025augmented}, robotics \cite{liang2025diffusion}, and digital manufacturing \cite{li2024generative}.
+In recent years, the rapid advancement of 3D generative models~\cite{lai2025hunyuan3d, xu2024instantmesh, li2024craftsman3d, siddiqui2024meta} has allowed the generation of high-quality 3D content from text prompts or images.
+These advances have substantially accelerated downstream applications in video games, augmented and virtual reality (AR/VR)~\cite{thi2025augmented}, robotics~\cite{liang2025diffusion}, and digital manufacturing~\cite{li2024generative}.
+Despite these notable achievements in 3D generation, the challenge of controllable 3D editing remains an open problem.
+Current 3D generation frameworks are designed to reconstruct 3D models from 2D images but provide limited flexibility for localized modifications.

-Despite these notable achievements in 3D generation, the challenge of controllable 3D editing remains largely unresolved.
-Most current 3D generation frameworks are designed to reconstruct complete 3D models from 2D images and provide limited flexibility for localized modifications.
-Neural field-based representations, such as Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS) \cite{kerbl20233d}, have demonstrated strong capability in capturing fine-grained details while leveraging differentiable rendering for optimization.
-Consequently, a substantial body of research has focused on editing neural fields, including appearance-guided and text- or image-driven methods such as Instruct-NeRF2NeRF \cite{haque2023instruct}, GaussianEditor \cite{wang2024gaussianeditor}, and TIP-Editor \cite{zhuang2024tip}.
-These approaches are limited to appearance-level modifications and cannot naturally support geometric manipulations on meshes with explicit surfaces.

-In contrast to the rapidly expanding literature on neural field editing, mesh-based generative editing has received substantially less attention, despite meshes remaining the most widely adopted representation in professional 3D content creation pipelines.
-In practical design workflows, artists and engineers frequently need to iteratively refine meshes with precise part-level control to meet aesthetic and functional requirements, while avoiding unintended alterations to unrelated geometry.
-This demand highlights the need for editing methods that provide fine-grained controllability while faithfully preserving the original model’s geometry.
+Recent research has been done on neural field~\cite{mildenhall2021nerf} editing, encompassing appearance-guided and text- or image-driven approaches~\cite{haque2023instruct, wang2024gaussianeditor, zhuang2024tip}.
+These methods remain restricted to appearance-level modifications and cannot inherently support geometric manipulations of explicit surface meshes.
+In contrast to the rapidly expanding body of work on neural field editing, mesh-based generative editing has received considerably less attention, despite the fact that meshes remain the most widely adopted representation in professional 3D content creation pipelines.
+In practical design workflows, artists and engineers iteratively refine meshes with precise part-level control to satisfy both aesthetic and functional requirements while avoiding unintended alterations to unrelated geometry.
+This demand underscores the necessity for editing methods that enable fine-grained controllability while faithfully preserving the connectivity of the original model.